boobo94/boobo94.github.io/_posts/2021/01/2021-01-11-mongoose-error-path.md

 ---
 layout: post
 title: this.$__path is not a function mongoose error
-categories: tips
+categories: tutorials
 summary: Fix mongoose error this.$__path is not a function.
 If you face the same issue I suggest you to update to the lastest version.
 tags:
   - mongoose
   - nodejs
   - mongodb
 date: 2021-01-11 09:09:09 +0000
+redirect_from:
+  - /tips/mongoose-error-path/
 ---

-Currently I faced a strange error with mongoose "this.$__path is not a function", described [here](https://github.com/pinojs/pino-pretty/issues/109).
+Currently I faced a strange error with mongoose "this.$\_\_path is not a function", described [here](https://github.com/pinojs/pino-pretty/issues/109).
 If you face the same issue I suggest you to [update mongoose](https://www.npmjs.com/package/mongoose) to the lastest version.

 Run

 ```sh
 $ npm update mongoose